Cheat Sheet: Everything you want to know about the college admissions scheme

 Yale women's soccer coach Rudolph Meredith, who saved a spot on the team for a student who he knew didn't play competitive soccer, was charged with conspiracy to commit wire fraud and honest services wire fraud.
 Yale's president said Meredith no longer works at the school.

-The University of Southern California also fired two athletic department employees — senior associate athletic director Donna Heinel and water polo coach Jovan Vavic — for allegedly taking bribes of more than $1.3 million and $250,000, respectively, to help kids get in as athletic recruits.
+USC also fired two athletic department employees — senior associate athletic director Donna Heinel and water polo coach Jovan Vavic — for allegedly taking bribes of more than $1.3 million and $250,000, respectively, to help students get in as athletic recruits.

 The fallout

 Loughlin was also fired.
-The parent company of the Hallmark Channel said Thursday they were no longer working with the actress, and all of her completed work would be removed.
+The parent company of the Hallmark Channel said Thursday it was no longer working with the actress, and all of her completed work would be removed.

-Loughlin turned herself in on Wednesday, and was released on $1 million bond.
+Loughlin turned herself in Wednesday, and was released on $1 million bond.

 Meanwhile, one of her daughters, Olivia Jade Giannulli, a YouTube star and social media influencer, was dropped as a collaborator and paid influencer with beauty brand Sephora.
 Haircare brand TRESemmé said in a statement Thursday it was also ending a partnership with Giannulli.